core-wg/href/draft-ietf-core-href.md

 such as strings or arrays, where the tag or simple value is defined to stand for a data item that can be used in the position of the stand-in item.
-Examples would be tags such as 21 to 23 ({{Section 3.4.5.2 of RFC8949@-cbor}}), which stand for text string components but internally employ more compact byte string representations, or reference tags and simple values as defined in {{-packed}}.
+Examples would be (1) tags such as 21 to 23 ({{Section 3.4.5.2 of
+RFC8949@-cbor}}) or 108 ({{Section 2.1 of -notable}}), which stand for text string components but internally employ more compact byte string representations, or (2) reference tags and simple values as defined in {{-packed}}.
+Note that application specifications need to be explicit about which stand-in items are allowed; otherwise, inconsistent interpretations at different places in a system can lead to check/use vulnerabilities.

 For interchange as separate encoded data items, CRIs MUST NOT use indefinite length encoding (see